On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Theoretical Analysis

-\begin{proof} The ViT architecture consists of two stages: tokenization and Transformer blocks.
-First, the Input Projection maps pixel patches to vectors via strided convolution.
-Since each output depends only on a fixed-size patch ($P \times P$) regardless of input scale, this is a local operation with constant fan-in, placing it in $\mathsf{NC^0}$.
-Second, the Transformer Blocks consist of Self-Attention and MLPs.
-Recent theoretical analyses by \citet{merrill2023parallelism} and \citet{chiang2025transformers} have established that Transformer blocks with precision of $O(\mathrm{poly}(n))$ bits (and absolute error bounded by $2^{-O(\mathrm{poly}(n))}$) can be simulated by $\mathsf{DLOGTIME}$-uniform $\mathsf{TC^0}$ circuits.
-Standard implementations (e.g., float32 or bf16) use a constant number of bits (32 or 16), which is a strict subset of the allowed $O(\mathrm{poly}(n))$ precision.
-Since $\mathsf{TC^0}$ is closed under composition and $\mathsf{NC^0} \subseteq \mathsf{TC^0}$, the entire ViT pipeline remains in $\mathsf{TC^0}$. \end{proof}
+\begin{proof} The ViT architecture consists of two stages: Input Projection and Transformer blocks.
+The Input Projection maps pixel patches to vectors via linear operations which involve only the addition and multiplication of rational numbers.
+Such arithmetic operations can be strictly simulated by $\mathsf{TC^0}$ circuits without approximation error \citep{chiang2025transformers}.
+Subsequently, the Transformer Blocks consist of Self-Attention and MLPs.
+Recent theoretical analyses by \citet{merrill2023parallelism} and \citet{chiang2025transformers} have established that these blocks, when operating with precision of $O(\mathrm{poly}(n))$, can be simulated by $\mathsf{DLOGTIME}$-uniform $\mathsf{TC^0}$ circuits, where $n$ is the input size.
+As standard implementations utilize a constant number of bits (e.g., \texttt{float32} or \texttt{bf16}), which is a subset of the allowed polynomial precision, and since $\mathsf{TC^0}$ is closed under composition, the entire ViT pipeline remains strictly within $\mathsf{DLOGTIME}$-uniform $\mathsf{TC^0}$. \end{proof}

-This places ViTs in a relatively shallow complexity class: they excel at parallel pattern matching but lack the logical depth required for serial algorithmic execution.
+\textbf{Task Lower Bound.} The difficulty of the embedding task is determined by the algebraic structure of $G$.
+Crucially, the following lemma evaluates the informational requirement of a single forward pass.

+\begin{lemma}[Reduction to the Word Problem] Let $G$ be a finite group acting on the image space.
+If an encoder $E$ satisfies Definition~\ref{def:homomorphism} (Homomorphic Spatial Embedding), then the computational complexity of the task is lower-bounded by the Word Problem for $G$. \end{lemma}

+\begin{proof} Consider a sequence of generators $(g_1, \dots, g_N)$ acting on an initial reference image $I_0$.
+Here, $N$ denotes the compositional depth and should not be confused with the resolution of the image.
+Let $z_0 = E(I_0)$ be the known embedding of the initial state.
+The final image after the sequence of transformations is given by $I_N = (g_N \dots g_1) \cdot I_0$.
+If the encoder $E$ successfully completes the homomorphic embedding task, it produces a final embedding $z_N = E(I_N)$.
+According to Definition~\ref{def:homomorphism}, this output must satisfy:

+Since $z_0$ is known and fixed, and the encoder only observes the final physical state $I_N$, correctly computing $z_N$ for an arbitrary sequence of length $N$ necessitates that the single forward pass intrinsically embeds the outcome of the iterated matrix product $\rho(g_N) \dots \rho(g_1)$.
+Crucially, the definition requires $\rho$ to be a faithful representation, implying it is an injective homomorphism that preserves the group structure isomorphically (i.e., $\rho(g) = I \iff g = e$).
+This isomorphism guarantees that the computational complexity of evaluating the iterated product in the matrix group $\rho(G)$ is equivalent to evaluating the product sequence in the abstract group $G$.
+Furthermore, the evaluation problem over finite groups is computationally equivalent to the Word Problem \citep{barrington1986bounded,beaudry1997finite}.
+Consequently, the ability of the encoder to map any transformed image $I_N$ to its correct latent algebraic coordinate $z_N$ in a single forward pass implies that its computation inherently contains the complete information required to solve the Word Problem, thereby inheriting its computational hardness. \end{proof}